Gateway AnyKey: Features and construction

 The AnyKey is a 124-key PC keyboard, comprising the usual complement of 101 keys as well as 23 additional keys.
-The keyboard includes 12 extra function keys, four programming keys, and four additional arrow keys for diagonal input, as well as one blank key in the center of the eight way arrow key area that normally acts as a second space bar but can be programmed.
+The keyboard includes twelve extra function keys, four programming keys, and four additional arrow keys for diagonal input, as well as one blank key in the center of the eight way arrow key area that normally acts as a second space bar but which can be reprogrammed.

-The AnyKey has a fourth indicator light labeled “Program,” located to the right of the Num Lock, Caps Lock, and Scroll Lock lights.
-Revisions of its design that predate the advent of the “Windows” keyboard have an asterisk (*), backslash (\), or hash (#) in the windows key locations, depending on the intended locale.
-Since the design of the AnyKey predates the “multimedia PC,” it lacks the additional multimedia keys (play, pause, volume) present on many modern keyboards.
+The AnyKey has a fourth indicator light labeled "Program", located to the right of the Num Lock, Caps Lock, and Scroll Lock lights.
+Revisions of its design that predate the advent of the Windows key and Menu key in 1995 have an asterisk (*), backslash (\), or number sign (#) in the positions of these keys, depending on the intended locale.

 A unique feature of the AnyKey is its hardware programmability.
 The keyboard contains an internal controller as well as an EEPROM chip that can store user-defined macros.
 Any key on the keyboard can be programmed to contain a macro of arbitrary length or can be programmed to act like any other key on the keyboard (remapped).
 This is done on the hardware level inside the keyboard's controller itself.
-No driver software is required to use the AnyKey’s programming functionality, as the keyboard’s own controller dictates which keypress codes are sent to the attached computer.
+No driver software is required to use the AnyKey's programming functionality, as the keyboard's own controller dictates which key-press codes are sent to the attached computer.
 A utility for MS-DOS exists to quickly remap the entire keyboard to a predefined configuration or save its current configuration to a file, but it is not required to use or program the keyboard.
-The AnyKey’s EEPROM memory will retain its data even if the keyboard is unplugged indefinitely, so settings and programming aren’t lost if the computer is powered down, unplugged, or if the keyboard is unplugged or moved to a different computer.
+The AnyKey's EEPROM memory will retain its data even if the keyboard is unplugged indefinitely, so settings and programming are not lost if the computer is powered down, unplugged, or if the keyboard is unplugged or moved to a different computer.